 - Ground Domestic Multi-weight – Combine multiple packages for the same destination in one shipment.
 Pricing will be based on total weight at a minimum of 200 pounds.

-- SmartPost (USPS final delivery) – A service designed to support shippers through 25 strategically positioned hubs o the USPS destination closest to the customer’s residence.
+- SmartPost (USPS final delivery) – A service designed to support shippers through 25 strategically positioned hubs the USPS destination closest to the customer’s residence.
 From there, USPS delivers the last leg of the delivery to the customer’s door.

 Freight Pricing Attachment

-Additional Details to Keep in Mind
+Additional FedEx Agreement Details to Keep in Mind

 As you review your FedEx agreement, some additional details to keep in mind include:

-Money Back Guarantee: For eligible services, shippers are entitled to request refunds under the FedEx Money Back Guarantee policy.
-To help ensure you get refunds when deserved, introducing a parcel auditing system into your shipping strategy is incredibly beneficial to your business.
-Through automation and no upfront cost, shippers can capture refunds and then have them deposited directly into their accounts – both making it easy while helping shippers save money.
+Money-Back Guarantee: For eligible services, shippers are entitled to request refunds under the FedEx Money Back Guarantee policy.
+To help ensure you get refunds when deserved, introducing a parcel auditing system into your shipping strategy.
+Parcel auditing is incredibly beneficial to your business.
+Through automation and no upfront cost, shippers can capture refunds and then have them deposited directly into their accounts.
+This helps shippers save money and educate themselves.
 Explore more about parcel auditing here.

-Early Termination Fee: FedEx does not require you to have a termination fee however it is often included in contracts.
+Early Termination Fee: FedEx does not require you to have a termination fee. however, it is often part of a FedEx agreement.
 If this is the case for your shipping contract with FedEx, consider negotiating this to save on a potential fee that you should not have to pay.

 Refund Retriever will explore FedEx agreements in more detail in this three-part series.
 Check out Part 2, where we will discuss how base and earned discounts work for FedEx.